riceissa/issarice.com/wiki/music-i-like-to-listen-to.md

 # History

 This was originally written as an answer to the Quora question "[What music does Issa Rice listen to?](!q)"

+The page started out as a collection of music I like to listen to, but considering that my tastes have drifted with the passing of time, I felt it more appropriate to make it a list of music I at one point in time liked listening to.